Activities of daily living are the things people do every day, like eating, bathing, or dressing.

 Basic Activities of Daily Living

-Activities of daily living have been around for as long as humans have, obviously.
-But they were first defined by Dr. Sidney Katz and his team at Benjamin Rose Hospital in Cleveland, Ohio in the 1950s.
+Activities of daily living have been around for as long as humans have.
+But they were first defined as such by Dr. Sidney Katz and his team at Benjamin Rose Hospital in Cleveland, Ohio in the 1950s.

-Katz and his team defined the activities in order to evaluate patients’ ability to function independently.
+Katz and his team defined the activities to evaluate patients’ ability to function independently.
 The activities they monitored were:

 These are what are known as basic activities of daily living.
 However, the list doesn’t stop there.